Jarnxarrus/CubeSatIMU/README.md

-# CubeSatIMU
-Cubesat ISAE-Supaero student project
+# CubeSatIMU, an ISAE-Supaéro student project

 This repository provides the codes, parts and reports used to design a custom PCB carrying an IMU (Inertial Motion Unit), an Arduino Nano and an SD card module.